civiform/docs/docs/contributor-guide/developer-guide/troubleshooting.md

 ## Running locally
+### type UntrailingController is not a member of package controllers
+If you see this error and a bunch error like the below, running bin/sbt clean seem to have it fixed for many.
+[error] GET     /support/unconfirmedIdcsEmail  controllers.SupportController.handleUnconfirmedIdcsEmail(request: Request)

 ### OpenJDK acting weird on M1 Mac
 If you're running Docker on an M1 Mac and getting a weird error like this: